 Rainbow trout and brown trout are healthy in number and size in Blue Mesa Reservoir!
 The average trout is around 14-16″, but 18-22″+ rainbow and brown trout show up fairly consistently!
 At time, good numbers of trout will be mixed in with the kokanee salmon as we troll for them, but our favorite way to catch these fish is by casting lures at the shoreline, which can be very similar to bass fishing at times!
 Fishing for rainbows and browns is truly good all year long, but the absolute best times to cast for them is from mid April through early June and then again in the fall from October through November.
 Trout fishing through the ice makes for an action-packed trip and is good from December through mid March!
 We allow our clients to keep a daily bag limit of 4 fish (either species in combination).

 Blue Mesa is located in southwestern Colorado about 15 minutes west of Gunnison.
 Gunnison is approximately 3 hours and 42 mins from Denver, 3 hours and 18 mins from Colorado Springs, and 2 hours and 28 minutes from Grand Junction.
 Gunnison does have a regional airport, but it is typically cheaper to fly into Denver, Colorado Springs, or Montrose, or Grand Junction and then drive.
-Despite being a bit of a drive from Colorado’s front range, this lake will not disappoint!
+Despite being a bit of a drive from Colorado’s front range, a Blue Mesa fishing trip on this lake will not disappoint!
 There is a plethora of lodging options in Gunnison and a few different cabin options around the lake that are available during the Spring and Summer only.

 We are now offering standup paddle board rentals for the Gunnison Basin including Blue Mesa!